BrenPatF/Sandbox/README.md

 ## Installation
 You can install just the base module in an existing schema, or alternatively, install base module plus an example of usage, and unit testing code, in two new schemas, `lib` and `app`.
 ### Install (base module only)
-To install the base module only, comprising 2 object and 2 array types, 1 package, with associated (public) grants and synonyms, run the following script in a sqlplus session in the desired schema from the lib subfolder:
+To install the base module only, comprising 2 object and 2 array types, and 1 package, with associated (public) grants and synonyms, run the following script in a sqlplus session in the desired schema from the lib subfolder:

 SQL> @install_utils